Term

 An interagency group made up of the heads of each State Department section in the embassy and the heads of the other U.S. government agencies represented at post.
 The country team meeting represents a regular occasion for the sharing of information among sections and agencies, and an opportunity to coordinate activities.

-To receive asylum is to receive protection from another nation, in some cases one’s own nation.
-This can occur by allowing individuals to find refuge within the grounds of an embassy (not generally done in American embassies); and when one state allows someone to live within its borders, out of reach of the authority of a second state from which the person seeks protection.
+To receive protection from another nation, or in some cases, one’s own nation; when one state allows someone to live within its borders, out of reach of the authority of a second state from which the person seeks protection.

-The name for letters given to an ambassador by his/her chief of state, and addressed to the chief of state of the host country.
-They are delivered to the latter by the ambassador in a formal credentials ceremony, which generally takes place shortly after his/her arrival at a new post.
-Until this ceremony has taken place s/he is not formally recognized by the host country and cannot officially act as an ambassador.
-The letters are termed "letters of credence" because they request the receiving chief of state to give "full credence" to what the ambassador will say of behalf of his/her government.
+The name for letters given to an ambassador by their chief of state, and addressed to the chief of state of the host country.
+Credentials are delivered to the chief of state by the ambassador in a formal credentials ceremony, which generally takes place shortly after the ambassador’s arrival at a new post.
+Until this ceremony has taken place, the ambassador is not formally recognized by the host country and cannot officially act as an ambassador.
+The letters are termed "letters of credence" because they request the receiving chief of state to give "full credence" to what the ambassador will say on behalf of their government.

 A state of belligerency is a state of armed conflict.
 Belligerents are direct participants in the conflict.